Skip to content

 Trail B

-Trail B is a smart choice if you want to reach Trail C without hiking the full length of Trail A, or if you’d rather skip the return walk down the gravel road to the parking lot that Trail A requires.
-While short, Trail B adds helpful flexibility to your route and makes it easier to customize your hike at Ashe County Park based on how much ground you want to cover.
+Trail B is the smart choice when you want to reach Trail C without hiking the full length of Trail A, or when you’d rather skip the return walk down the gravel road that completes the Trail A loop.
+While short, Trail B adds real flexibility to your route and makes it easy to customize your hike based on how much ground you want to cover.

 Trail C

-The loop wraps around a small creek, and a small bridge near the midpoint allows hikers to cross to the other side of the loop without completing the full trail—handy if you want to shorten your route.
-Along the way, you’ll pass a scenic patch of rhododendrons on one side of the loop, and there are plenty of opportunities to spot wildlife as you hike.
-For anyone looking for the best longer hike at Ashe County Park, Trail C is the top pick and pairs nicely with Trail A for a more complete outing on the trail system.
+The loop wraps around a small creek, with a wooden bridge near the midpoint that lets hikers cross to the other side of the loop without completing the full trail — handy when you want to shorten your route.
+Along the way, you’ll pass a scenic patch of native rhododendrons, particularly beautiful in late spring and early summer when they’re in bloom.
+There are also plenty of opportunities to spot wildlife as you hike.

 Ashe Park Lake Path

-The park’s mix of wooded trails, creek crossings, seasonal mountain views, and scenic lake path makes it a nice spot to spend a few hours outdoors, especially if you’re already exploring the Jefferson, NC area.
-Before you head out, pack water, wear sturdy shoes, and check the weather—mountain conditions can shift quickly.
-We hope this guide to hiking trails at Ashe County Park helps you plan your visit and makes the most of your time on the trails.
+The park’s mix of wooded trails, creek crossings, seasonal mountain views, and the scenic lake path makes it a great way to spend a few hours outdoors, especially if you’re already exploring the Jefferson, NC area.
+Before you head out, pack water, wear sturdy shoes, and check the weather — mountain conditions can shift quickly.
+We hope this guide helps you plan your visit and make the most of your time on the trails at Ashe County Park.

 Home » Exploring Ashe County Park: A Hiker’s Guide to North Carolina’s Mountain Gem